Ja Rule: Religion

+Philanthropy

+Ja Rule partnered with Pencils of Promise to build a 6-unit classroom block for a school in Ghana.
+The construction project was finished in April 2025.

 Legal issues

-In 2003, he allegedly punched a man in Toronto, who later sued.
+In 2003, he allegedly punched a man in Toronto, who later sued him.
 He received a $1,200 fine after pleading guilty to assault.

 In 2004, police investigated whether a feud involving Murder Inc. led to a fatal shooting outside a nightclub party hosted by Ja Rule and Leon Richardson.

 On July 1, 2004, Ja Rule was arrested for driving with a suspended license and possessing marijuana.

-In July 2007, Ja Rule was arrested for gun and drug possession charges along with Lil Wayne, and Don Rhys who served eight months in prison during 2010 for attempted possession of a weapon stemming from the arrest.
+In July 2007, Ja Rule was arrested for gun and drug possession charges along with Lil Wayne, who served eight months in prison during 2010 for attempted possession of a weapon stemming from the arrest.
 The court rejected Ja Rule's argument that the gun was illegally obtained evidence.

 On December 13, 2010, Ja Rule received a two-year prison sentence after pleading guilty to attempted possession of a weapon after the aforementioned 2007 arrest.
 On March 8, 2011, Ja Rule's surrender date for his two-year prison sentence was set for June 8.
 He was first sent to Rikers Island, then later to a state facility in Upstate New York.

 In July 2011, Ja Rule received an additional 28-month prison sentence for tax evasion, to run concurrently with his state term, failing to pay taxes on more than $3 million in earnings between 2004 and 2006.
 He was released from state prison on February 21, 2013, but was immediately taken into federal custody for the tax case, for which he had less than six months remaining on his sentence.
 Ja Rule was held in Brooklyn's Metropolitan Detention Center and was set to be released on July 28, 2013.
 Ja Rule was released from prison early on May 7, 2013.

 By July 1, 2017, Ja Rule faced more than a dozen lawsuits filed by ticket buyers and investors in the failed Fyre Festival and his partner in the venture, Billy McFarland, had been indicted for fraud.
+In November 2019, charges were reportedly dropped against Ja Rule in connection with the lawsuits.

+On February 28, 2024, Ja Rule was denied entry into the United Kingdom, days before his UK tour was due to start in Cardiff.
+He cited his criminal record as the reason for the refusal.